opensearch-project/project-website/_posts/2021-12-02-distributed-tracing-pipeline-with-opentelemetry.md

 We will be deploying OpenTelemetry agents as daemonset to receive, process, and export trace from every EKS worker node.
 The Agent is capable of receiving telemetry data (push and pull based) as well as enhancing telemetry data with metadata such as custom tags or infrastructure information.
 In addition, the agent can offload responsibilities that client instrumentation would otherwise need to handle including batching, retry, encryption, compression, and more.

 The agent can be deployed either as a daemonset or as a sidecar in a Kubernetes (k8s) cluster.
-This step may be skipped (not recommended), if you are creating this pipeline in a test environment and would rather send traces straight to the open telemetry collector, which is running as a deployment (horizontally scalable)
+This step may be skipped (not recommended), if you are creating this pipeline in a test environment and would rather send traces straight to the open telemetry collector, which is deployed as a kubernetes deployment (horizontally scalable).

 ![tracing_step1](/assets/media/blog-images/2021-12-02-distributed-tracing-pipeline-with-opentelemetry/tracing_step1.png){: .img-fluid}